 In August 1984, confident that its proposed coin program was on track for approval, the Foundation updated its fundraising plan to include a $35 million target for the coins.
 This figure would be increased in future budget plans based on strong sales of the coins.
-The growing contribution of the coin program, however, was in marked contrast to the decreased targets for corporate sponsorships, the capital campaign and licensing deals.
+The growing contribution of the coin program, however, was in marked contrast to the decreased targets for corporate sponsorships, the capital campaign, and licensing deals.
 The coin program eventually proved to be the single largest source of funds for the Foundation.

 Introduced in Congress

-On the first day of the 99th Congress, January 3, 1985, Annunzio introduced a bill (HR 47) calling for a three-piece commemorative coinage program: a copper-nickel clad half dollar, a silver dollar and a gold half eagle.
+On the first day of the 99th Congress, January 3, 1985, Annunzio introduced a bill (HR 47) calling for a three-piece commemorative coinage program: a copper-nickel clad half dollar, a silver dollar, and a gold half eagle.
 A companion bill (S 233) was introduced in the Senate by Alfonse Marcello D’Amato (R-NY) on January 22nd.

-The bills each specified the minting of 500,000 half eagles, 10 million dollar coins and 25 million half dollars.
+The bills each specified the minting of 500,000 half eagles, 10 million dollar coins, and 25 million half dollars.
 The gold coins were to be struck only in proof and only at one mint facility; proof and uncirculated versions were specified for the dollar and half dollar but only one mint facility could be used to strike each combination of denomination and quality.
-The final selling price of each coin was to include a surcharge of $35, $7 and $2 for the gold, silver and clad coins, respectively.
+The final selling price of each coin was to include a surcharge of $35, $7, and $2 for the gold, silver, and clad coins, respectively.

 Prior to the introduction of the bills, a silver 25-cent coin and a gold quarter eagle ($2.50) were also considered.
 They were discussed as a potential way to make a silver and gold coin available to collectors at a lower price-point and thus maximize sales and surcharge collection.

 The bills also specified a design theme for each coin.
 For the gold coin, it was to be a design “emblematic of the centennial of the Statue of Liberty.”
 The design for the silver dollar was to be “emblematic of the use of Ellis Island as a gateway for immigrants to America.”
 Each of these readily brings to mind appropriate images, the statue itself (gold coin) and the main processing building on Ellis Island (silver dollar).
-For the half dollar, the design theme specified was the most vague and would prove to be the most challenging for the artists of the US Mint; the half dollar design was to be “emblematic of the contribution of immigrants to America.”
+For the half dollar, the design theme specified was the vaguest and would prove to be the most challenging for the artists of the US Mint; the half dollar design was to be “emblematic of the contribution of immigrants to America.”

-In a rare move to help expedite the passage of the bills, a Joint Hearing was held before the House Subcommittee on Consumer Affairs and Coinage and the Senate Banking, Housing, and Urban Affairs Committee; a similar Joint Hearing regarding coinage had not be held in at least 20 years.
+In a rare move to help expedite the passage of the bills, a Joint Hearing was held before the House Subcommittee on Consumer Affairs and Coinage and the Senate Banking, Housing, and Urban Affairs Committee; a similar Joint Hearing regarding coinage had not been held in at least 20 years.

-Annunzio called the hearing to order at 9:00am on February 20, 1985.
-Witnesses included Mary Lou Grier, Deputy Director, National Park Service, Katherine Ortega, Treasurer of the United States, Donna Pope, Director, US Mint and Lee Iacocca, Chairman, Statue of Liberty-Ellis Island Centennial Commission.
+Annunzio called the hearing to order at 9:00 am on February 20, 1985.
+Witnesses included Mary Lou Grier, Deputy Director, National Park Service, Katherine Ortega, Treasurer of the United States, Donna Pope, Director, US Mint, and Lee Iacocca, Chairman, Statue of Liberty-Ellis Island Centennial Commission.
 Somewhat surprisingly, and in contrast to the hearings associated with the recent George Washington and Los Angeles Olympic coins, no representatives specifically from the numismatic community were included.

-The tone of hearing was in stark contrast to the often acrimonious testimony of the Los Angeles Olympic coin hearings.
+The tone of the hearing was in stark contrast to the often acrimonious testimony of the Los Angeles Olympic coin hearings.
 Each witness that testified voiced their support for the program and its intended purpose.